-This privately-owned camera overlooks the harbor and state docks in Michigan’s Tawas Bay.
-It’s a great webcam to see weather events on outer Saginaw Bay.
-It’s also situated to capture some great sunrises.
+This privately owned camera overlooks the harbor and state docks in Michigan’s Tawas Bay.
+It’s an excellent webcam to see weather events on outer Saginaw Bay.
+It’s also situated to capture some incredible sunrises.

 The Tawas Bay Weathercam is part of a Tawas weather station and contributes data to the Weather Underground and other services.

 The second camera covers East Tawas.
 Tawas Bay is across Saginaw Bay from Michigan’s Thumb.
 It’s a major recreational harbor on Lake Huron and a tourist destination.